The Cleverest

 The Cleverest (Самый Умный, Найрозумніший) is the Russian-Ukrainian version of the British Game show Britain's Brainiest Kid.

 It was the winner of the TV contest TEFI.
 It was hosted by Tina Kandelaki (from 2003 to 2012), Lyudmila Dobrovolskaya (in 2013).
 It was first aired on March 8, 2003.
 The last episode aired on June 23, 2013.

-"The Cleverest’s Club"
+The Cleverest’s Club

 It combines the best players of the telecast.
 The club credited the contestants showed most knowledge level in the current season and scored the most points.
 The club is divided into leagues: junior (6 and 7 grades), senior (8, 9 and 10 grades) and gold (11th grade and students).
 48 persons are in each league (except for seasons when a new league grows).

 Rules

 The game consisted of three rounds.

 Round 1

-Twelve players are asked questions with four answer variants and only one answer is correct.
-The goal is to answer to the greatest number of questions correctly.
-The number of asking questions is 18 (12 questions were asked up to summer of 2004).
-The six semi-finalists are identified in Round 1 (up to the summer of 2004 three players was identified and two first rounds were with different players).
-Additional questions are asked if it is impossible to identify six best players.
-Players who are in Round 2 on the major questions, are having not been answering them.
-After each additional question the check is to know whether is another leaders determined or not.
-It may be asked not more than six additional questions.
+Twelve players are asked questions with four possible answers, and only one answer is correct.
+The goal is to answer as many questions correctly as possible.
+The number of questions is 18 (until summer 2004, 12 questions were asked).
+The six semi-finalists are determined in Round 1 (until summer 2004, three players were determined and two first rounds were with different players).
+Additional questions are asked if it is not possible to identify the top six players.
+Players who are on the main questions in round 2 have not answered them.
+After each additional question it is checked whether another top player is determined or not.
+A maximum of six additional questions can be asked.

-If six players aren't determined after additional questions are asked, then additional contest is between players who are in a tournament table almost closer to moving the next round (so called ‘the pursuiting group’).